 * Costs rose as deployed 30,000 more staff to get deliveries done

 * Shares fall as much as 3.5 pct

-UPS did not say how many packages were delayed, but said it had to hire 30,000 extra workers to try to get all the parcels delivered on time.
-That was more than 50 percent more temporary staff than it had planned to hire.
+The company hired 30,000 extra workers to try to get all the parcels delivered on time by its brown vans, more than 50 percent more temporary staff than planned.
 Extra equipment was also used to try to get gifts delivered on time.

 UPS estimated fourth-quarter diluted earnings of $1.25 per share, well short of the $1.43 per share expected by Wall Street, according to Thomson Reuters I/B/E/S.

 The company estimated full-year earnings of $4.57 per share, below its previous forecast of $4.65-$4.85.
-The average market expectation had been for a profit of $4.75 a share.
+The average market expectation had been for a profit of $4.75 per share.

-UPS's shipment volumes and forecasts, along with those of rival FedEx, are closely watched by Wall Street and considered an indication of overall economic health because of the vast amount of goods they transport.
+Shipment volumes and forecasts at UPS, along with rival FedEx Corp, are closely watched by Wall Street and considered an indication of overall economic health because of the vast amount of goods they transport.

 Shares in UPS, due to report results on Jan.
-30, fell to as low as $97 on the New York Stock Exchange before rebounding to $98.90 in the afternoon.
+30, fell to as low as $97 on the New York Stock Exchange before rebounding to $98.59 by mid-morning.